saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 - Iron Age (700 BC - 1 BC): Defended sites called [hill forts](https://www.google.com/search?q=hill+forts+maiden+castle&tbm=isch&ved=2ahUKEwi9w5mbsfyEAxXIuCcCHYl_DlkQ2-cCegQIABAA&oq=hill+forts+maiden+castle&gs_lp=EgNpbWciGGhpbGwgZm9ydHMgbWFpZGVuIGNhc3RsZTIHEAAYgAQYGEjGQFCrBFjkPnAEeACQAQCYAUSgAc8IqgECMTm4AQPIAQD4AQGKAgtnd3Mtd2l6LWltZ8ICBBAjGCfCAgoQABiABBiKBRhDwgIFEAAYgATCAgYQABgIGB6IBgE&sclient=img&ei=2HP3Zb33DsjxnsEPif-5yAU&bih=1277&biw=1309).
 - The Romans(55 BC): Julius Caesar tried to invade Britain, succeed in AD43 and remain until AD 410 because a retreat for protecting the other part of Roman Empire.
   - One of the tribal leaders who fought against the Romans was **Boudicca**, the queen of the Iceni in what is now eastern England.
+  - Britain was invaded by tribes from northern Europe: the Jutes, the Angles and the Saxons after the Romans left in AD 410
 - [Anglo-Saxons Kingdom](https://www.youtube.com/watch?v=y4CwNClzegk)
-  - Anglo-Saxons under **King Alfred the Great** from northen Europe becomes the king of England after Roman
+  - Anglo-Saxons under **King Alfred the Great** from northen Europe who defeated the Vikings and became the king of England after Roman
   - St Patrick from Ireland preached about Christaianity
   - The Viking(AD 789) started staying in east England and Scotland
-- The Norman Conquest(1066) - William invaded England and killed Harold(the saxon king of England). **The Battle of Hastings** is commemorated on this art [The Bayeux Tapestry ](https://www.youtube.com/watch?v=F8OPQ_28mdo) in France today.
+- The Norman Conquest(1066) - **William** invaded England and killed Harold(the saxon king of England).
 This invasion led to many changes in government, language and social structures in England
+  - **The Battle of Hastings** is commemorated on this art [The Bayeux Tapestry ](https://www.youtube.com/watch?v=F8OPQ_28mdo) in France today.
+  - **Domesday Book** which lists of all the towns and villages in England was written **after the Norman Conquest**.

 ### Middle stage (AD 476-1485)